sillsdev/diagsap/README.md

 ## Download

 You can download 64bit installers for Windows, Mac OS X, and Linux.
-The latest version is 1.2.0.
+The latest version is 1.3.0.

 ### Windows
-Click [HERE](https://drive.google.com/file/d/1KftLCRffZcZy998mmI_4O9jXtsAHa1ox/view?usp=sharing) to get the latest installer.
-Run it as Administrator.
+Click [HERE](https://software.sil.org/downloads/r/lingtree/DiagSap/DiagSap-1.3.0.exe) to get the latest installer.

-### Mac OS X
+### macOS
-Click [HERE](https://drive.google.com/file/d/19qECdiQ8Wo6SZOCsJRr9Vi6JUoFP4KhP/view?usp=sharing) to get the latest installer.
+Click [HERE](https://software.sil.org/downloads/r/lingtree/DiagSap/DiagSap-1.3.0.dmg) to get the latest installer.

-### Linux
+### Linux (22.04)
-Click [HERE](https://drive.google.com/file/d/1adVzMmusBQN45m2DU94BwUd8I9ceE4Tu/view?usp=sharing) to get the latest installer.
+Click [HERE](https://software.sil.org/downloads/r/lingtree/DiagSap/DiagSap-1.3.0-22.04.deb) to get the latest installer.
 Use
-> `sudo dpkg -i diagsap-64bit-1.2.0.0`
+> `sudo dpkg -i DiagSap-1.3.0-22.04`

 to install and

+> `sudo dpkg -r diagsap`

+to remove it.

+### Linux (24.04)
+Click [HERE](https://software.sil.org/downloads/r/lingtree/DiagSap/DiagSap-1.3.0-24.04.deb) to get the latest installer.
+Use
+> `sudo dpkg -i DiagSap-1.3.0-24.04`

+to install and

-> `sudo dpkg -r diagsap-64bit-1.2.0.0`
+> `sudo dpkg -r diagsap`

 to remove it.